Skydler/PincelArte/README.md

-This is one of the first web projects I do, and it was made with vanilla Html, CSS and Js.
+This is one of the first web projects I did, and it was made with vanilla Html, CSS and Js.